 - Song Fic: A character called Alice miscalculates during a lesson in preparing a hallucinogenic incapacitant.
 She inadvertently goes on a mind-bending trip and encounters smoking caterpillars, talking chessmen and a dormouse in a teapot.
 See Discworld fic White Rabbit.
 A Jefferson Airplane song is intimately involved.
 Alice Band even finds herself merging with the essence of Grace Slick to sing it.

-- The author betrays his passion for the Blue Öyster Cult with many allusions to their lyrics, mainly so obscure only another BOC fan would spot them.
+- The author betrays his passion for the Blue Öyster Cult with many allusions to their lyrics.
+As a sort of Genius Bonus, mainly so obscure only another BOC fan would spot them.
 Although one BOC song in particular does not need a great deal of special knowledge to spot in his works or indeed those of Terry Pratchett, and it crops up quite a bit...